apjohndim/Advanced-Fuzzy-Cognitive-Map-Initiative/README.md

 # Advanced-Fuzzy-Cognitive-Map-Initiative
+Version 0.2

 Initiative to apply the new equations and activation function

-For now, this initiative is useless, until every parameter is set.

 Experiments are conducted in order to define the activation function

 Needs to be transformed to library later

+For the State Space and Rule Embedded version of the AFCM, use REAFCM.py

+Needs specific weight tables to run (simulation weight tables are included)

+Current issues:

+1. Script works with only 31 inputs, 3 states
+2. Available activation functions include sigmoid and tanh

-For the Mathemtical Formulas, check the related references:
+For the Mathematical Formulas, check the related references:

 1. Bourgani E, Stylios CD, Manis G, Georgopoulos VC.
 Time dependent fuzzy cognitive maps for medical diagnosis.
 In: Hellenic conference on artificial intelligence.
 Springer; 2014. p.
 544–554.